Googlebot: Mediabot

 Mediabot is the web crawler that Google uses for analyzing the content so Google AdSense can serve contextually relevant advertising to a web page.
 Mediabot identifies itself with the user agent string "Mediapartners-Google/2.1".

 Unlike other crawlers, Mediabot does not follow links to discover new crawlable URLs, instead only visiting URLs that have included the AdSense code.
 Where that content resides behind a login, the crawler can be given a log in so that it is able to crawl protected content.

+Inspection Tool Crawlers

+InspectionTool is the crawler used by Search testing tools such as the Rich Result Test and URL inspection in Google Search Console.
+Apart from the user agent and user agent token, it mimics Googlebot.

+A guide to the crawlers was independently published.
+It details four (4) distinctive crawler agents based on Web server directory index data - one (1) non-chrome and three (3) chrome crawlers.